ComposableFi/composable/code/xcvm/SPEC.md

 <IPRegister> ::= u32
 ```

-#### 2.4.1.3 Relayer Register
+#### 2.4.1.3 Tip Register

-The relayer register contains the `Account` of the account triggering the initial execution.
+The Tip register contains the `Account` of the account triggering the initial execution.
 This can be the IBC relayer or any other entity.
-By definition, the relayer is the account paying the fees for interpreter execution.
+By definition, the tip is the account paying the fees for interpreter execution.

 ```
-<RelayerRegister> ::= <Account>
+<TipRegister> ::= <Account>
 ```

 #### 2.4.1.4 Self Register